AudreyLL88/Electric_LadyLand_Silver/README.md

 * **Byllsa** for her very inspiring ReadME
 * **Matildha Cedborger** for her passion, her ideas and her talent
 * **Code Institute Slack community** for the technical and emotional support
-* **Ivar Dahlberg**, technical artist at Embark but also my poor husband who heard me vent about bootstrap cards for a week.
+* **Ivar Dahlberg**, technical artist at Embark but also my poor husband who heard me vent and cooked me food while I was staring at my screen.
+* **Mesaicos Stockholm LandHockey team** for cutting me some slack for not being very alert (and I am the goalkeeper...)

-**Site for educational purposes only!**
+**Site for educational purposes only!** (for now)